 However, it’s not all bad news…

-He also hinted at a new pre workout, called simply Swoliosis, which is yet to see the light of day.
+He briefly hinted at the creation of a new pre workout supplement, called Swoliosis, which is yet to see the light of day.

 - Stout, J. R., et al. Effects of beta-alanine supplementation on the onset of neuromuscular fatigue and ventilatory threshold in women.
 Amino Acids.
 (2007)

 - Baguet, A., et al. Important role of muscle carnosine in rowing performance.
 J Appl Physiol.
 (1985)